joyjding/spot/README.md

     python spot.py <filename.spot>

 Then, take the asm file and run it through a nasm assembler, which generates an object file that you can then run as an executable.
+Note: Not all features work in compilation.

 To run Spot in interpretation mode: